frictionlessdata/frictionless-py/docs/validating-data.md

 - `validate_schema`: it validates a schema's metadata
 - `validate_resource`: it validates a resource's data and metadata
 - `validate_package`: it validates a package's data and metadata
-- `validate_inquiery`: it validates a special `Inquiery` object which represents a validation task instruction
+- `validate_inquiry`: it validates a special `Inquiry` object which represents a validation task instruction
 - `validate_table`: it validates a table

 In command-line, there is only 1 command but there is a flag to adjust the behavior: